Phonics Worksheets

 Phonics worksheets for Indian children: what's different

-According to ASER 2023, only 43% of Indian children in Class 5 can read a basic English sentence fluently.
-A core reason is the absence of systematic phonics instruction in most Indian schools — children are taught English through rote memorisation and sight-word recognition rather than letter-sound decoding.
+According to the ASER 2024 National Findings report, Class 5 students' ability to read a Class 2-level text rose to 44.8%, up from 38.5% in 2022, though more than half still fall short.
+A core reason is the absence of systematic phonics instruction in most Indian schools: children are taught English through rote memorisation and sight-word recognition rather than letter-sound decoding.

 Phonics worksheets available on global sites (Twinkl, K5 Learning) are designed for monolingual English-speaking children.
 They work for Indian children but have two limitations worth knowing: